neondatabase/website/content/docs/postgresql/postgresql-generated-columns.md

 **Summary**: in this tutorial, you will learn about PostgreSQL generated columns whose values are automatically calculated from other columns.

 ## Introduction to PostgreSQL Generated Columns

 In PostgreSQL, a generated column is a special type of column whose values are automatically calculated based on expressions or values from other columns.

 A generated column is referred to as a [computed column in the SQL Server](https://www.sqlservertutorial.net/sql-server-basics/sql-server-computed-columns/) or a [virtual column in Oracle](https://www.oracletutorial.com/oracle-basics/oracle-virtual-column/).

 There are two kinds of generated columns:

 - Stored: A stored generated column is calculated when it is inserted or updated and occupies storage space.
 - Virtual: A virtual generated column is computed when it is read and does not occupy storage space.

 A virtual generated column is like a [view](https://www.postgresqltutorial.com/postgresql-views/), whereas a stored generated column is similar to a [materialized view](https://www.postgresqltutorial.com/postgresql-views/postgresql-materialized-views/).
 Unlike a material view, PostgreSQL automatically updates data for stored generated columns.

 **PostgreSQL currently implements only stored generated columns.**

 ### Defining generated columns

-Typically, you define a generated column when [creating a table ](/docs/postgresql/postgresql-create-table)with the following syntax:
+Typically, you define a generated column when [creating a table](/docs/postgresql/postgresql-create-table)with the following syntax:

 ```
 CREATE TABLE table_name(